Economic policy of the Biden administration: Trade

-The Wall Street Journal reported that instead of negotiating access to Chinese markets for large American financial-service firms and pharmaceutical companies, the Biden administration may focus on trade policies that boost exports or domestic jobs.
+The Wall Street Journal reported that instead of negotiating access to Chinese markets for large American financial-service firms and pharmaceutical companies, the Biden administration focused on trade policies that boost exports or domestic jobs.
 U.S. Trade Representative Katherine Tai said the administration wants a "worker-centered trade policy".
 U.S. Secretary of Commerce Gina Raimondo said she planned to aggressively enforce trade rules to combat unfair practices by China.

-In March 2021, Katherine Tai said that the U.S. would not lift tariffs on Chinese imports in the near future, despite lobbying efforts from "free traders" including former Secretary of Treasury Hank Paulson and the Business Roundtable, a big-business group, that pressed for tariff repeal.
+In March 2021, Katherine Tai said that the U.S. would not lift tariffs on Chinese imports in the near future, despite lobbying efforts from "free traders," including former Secretary of Treasury Hank Paulson and the Business Roundtable, that pressed for tariff repeal.

 At the October 2021 G20 Rome summit, the Biden administration and the European Union reached agreement to roll back the steel and aluminum tariff regime that had been imposed by the Trump administration in 2018.
 The agreement retained some protection for American steel and aluminum producers by adopting a tariff-rate quota regime.
 It also ended retaliatory tariffs on American goods the EU had imposed and canceled a scheduled tariff increase by the EU.

 China failed by a wide margin to purchase American goods and services as agreed under the January 2020 Phase One trade deal, which expired on December 31, 2021.
 The Biden administration continued to formulate its China trade policy and faced a decision as to whether to reinstate some tariffs and risk retaliation, or to ignore China's breach amid elevated inflation that might be exacerbated by additional tariffs.

+As of December 2023, Biden has largely maintained Trump's protectionist trade policies, and has not negotiated any new free trade agreements.
+Labor unions, an important constituency for Biden's re-election, opposed removing Trump's tariffs.
+In May 2024, the Biden administration doubled tariffs on solar cells imported from China and more than tripled tariffs on lithium-ion electric vehicle batteries imported from China.
+It also raised tariffs on imports of Chinese steel, aluminum, and medical equipment.
+The tariff increases will be phased in over a period of three years.

+Clean energy

+Despite Biden's promotion of clean energy, and Republican assertions he was waging "war on American energy," by the end of his third year the United States was producing more crude oil than any country in history.

 Education

 Biden has proposed paying for college tuition and pre-K for middle-class families.
-He also wants to forgive some or all of student loans.
+He also attempted to forgive some student loans, with mixed success.